jsilhan/payments-API/README.md

-# MALL Pay payments API for partners
+# mallpay payments API for partners

 This is the API description for payments services for Czech e-shops integration.